yaameenc/World-Happiness-Report/README.md

 - Histograms: Bar plots showing the frequency distribution of each variable.
 - Box plots: Plots representing the central tendency, dispersion, and skewness of each variable.

-## Findings

-The analysis reveals that GDP per capita, social support, and healthy life expectancy have strong positive correlations with the happiness score.
-Freedom to make life choices shows a moderately positive correlation, while generosity and perceptions of corruption have weaker correlations.
-The data visualization techniques used in this project help in understanding the relationships between variables and their distribution, taking into account the skewness and kurtosis of the variables.

-By understanding the factors contributing to a country's happiness, policymakers and researchers can develop effective strategies to improve the well-being of citizens.
-This project demonstrates how multiple regression analysis and exploratory data analysis can be applied to uncover meaningful insights from the World Happiness Report dataset.